jamesdolezal/biscuit/README.md

 python3 results.py --ratio=True --umaps=True
 ```

-# Custom projects
+# Custom projects: full experiment
+You can also use BISCUIT to supervise custom experiments, including training, evaluation, and UQ thresholding.

 ## Setting up a project
-BISCUIT can also be used on your own data in custom projects.
-To create a new project, follow the [Project Setup](https://slideflow.dev/project_setup.html) instructions in the Slideflow documentation.
+Start by creating a new project, following the [Project Setup](https://slideflow.dev/project_setup.html) instructions in the Slideflow documentation.
 Briefly, projects are initialized by creating an instance of the `slideflow.Project` class and require a pre-configured set of patient-level annotations in CSV format:

 ```python
 import slideflow as sf